olayemito/TDI-CAPSTONE-LAKEMAN-GLOBAL-ONLINE-RETAIL-/README.md

 This repository includes a number of worksheets with the dataset, pivot tables, and an interactive dashboard in an Excel file, along with documentation in a Microsoft Word document and a PowerPoint presentation.
 It focuses on the analysis of sales performance, shipping trends, customer behavior, and operational efficiency for Lakeman Global Online Retail.
 The project features exploratory data analysis (EDA), project documentation, and presentation slides that summarize the key findings from the analyzed data.

 All detailed analysis has been documented in the provided Excel, Word and PowerPoint files.

+## How to Use This Repository
+- To view the complete EDA report, open:
+  Documentation/PROJECT DOCUMENTATION.docx

+- To view the presentation summary, open:
+  Documentation/Key Insights & Recommendations Report.pptx

+- To explore the dataset, use:
+  Analysis/Project Analysis.xlsx